Thank you for your interest in requesting a speaker from the Society for Human Resource Management (SHRM).

 - Avoiding the Boomer Drain: HR Strategies and Best Practices

-- NEW Drive Business Success with Workplace Flexibility
+- Drive Business Success with Workplace Flexibility

 We attempt to fulfill as many speaking invitations as is feasible.
 To ensure we have adequate information for making scheduling decisions, please complete the form below, and click "submit" at the end of the form.